-From the late 1700s, oystering had been one of the main industries in Princes Bay.
-Besides supplying food and an income to local residents, crushed oyster shells supplied lime, which was used in building many of the homes on Staten Island.
+From the late 1700s, oystering had been one of the main industries in Princes Bay, and Princes Bay Oysters could often be found on menus at noted restaurants in Manhattan and even London.
+Besides supplying food and income to local residents, oysters also provided lime, via their crushed shells, which was used in building many of the homes on Staten Island.
 One legend has it that Princes Bay was named for a prince who loved eating oysters for their alleged aphrodisiac properties.
 A combination of overfishing and pollution from both industry and an increasing residential population destroyed oystering as a commercial enterprise by the early 1900s.

-In 1849, Silas Bidell was appointed keeper of the Princes Bay Lighthouse.
-Before the appointment, Bidell was employed as a stagecoach driver.
-He thus had no prior experience working in a lighthouse and no instructions on operating the light were provided him when he arrived to begin duty.
-Bidell often left his daughter in charge while he went off to pursue other interests.
-An 1851 inspection report described the buildings as dirty, the lanterns in poor condition, and the keeper as “ignorant of his duties, and evidently not aware of the importance of keeping a good light.”
-Bidell still managed to keep his job for another year before being replaced by Homer Phelps.
+In 1849, Silas Bedell, a former stagecoach driver, was appointed keeper of Princes Bay Lighthouse.
+Having had no prior experience working in a lighthouse and no instructions on operating the light being provided, Bedell often left his daughter in charge while he went off to pursue other interests.
+An 1851 inspection report described the buildings as dirty, the glass in the lantern as broken and cracked, and the keeper as “ignorant of his duties, and evidently not aware of the importance of keeping a good light.”
+Bedell still managed to keep his job for another year or so before being replaced by Homer Phelps.

-A two-story brownstone keeper’s dwelling was built next to the tower in 1868, and a passageway connected the residence to the tower.
-The first floor of the dwelling contained a kitchen, pantry, dining room, and sitting room, while upstairs there were four bedrooms.
-The attic had two more rooms.
-After the new dwelling was finished, the former residence was torn down.
-A stone building with a date of either 1865 or 1866 is located just south of the dwelling.
+A two-story brownstone keeper’s dwelling was built next to the tower in 1868 and linked to it by a fifteen-foot-long passageway, which doubled as an oil room.
+The first floor of the dwelling contained a kitchen, pantry, dining room, and sitting room.
+There were four bedrooms in the second story, and two more rooms in the attic.
+After the new dwelling was finished, the original rubblestone residence was torn down and used to construct a substantial barn and stable.
+An old stone building, marked with a construction year of 1869, is located just south of the dwelling.

-In 1953, a rear range light was put up on the mission’s property, southeast of the lighthouse.
-The U.S. government paid the mission $32 per year for the small piece of land used by the range light.
+After a deal was struck where the federal government would pay the mission $32 per year for the use of a small piece of land, a rear range light was erected southeast of the lighthouse in 1953.
 The companion front range light is located on the beach, forty-five yards away.

-The lighthouse and 145 acres of surround upland and 45 underwater acres were jointly purchased in 1999 from the Archdiocese of New York by New York State and the Trust for Public Land.
+New York State and the Trust for Public Land jointly purchased the lighthouse and 145 acres of surrounding upland and 45 underwater acres from the Archdiocese of New York in 1999.
 Per the agreement, the state bought out the trust’s two-thirds portion over the ensuing two years.
-Today, the property is known as the Mt.
-Loretto Unique Area and is managed by the New York State Department of Environmental Conservation.
-If funds can be secured, the department hopes to relight a beacon atop the brownstone tower.
+Today, the property is known as Mount Loretto Unique Area and is managed by the New York State Department of Environmental Conservation.
 Currently, the lighthouse grounds are not open to the public, but good views can be had from trails in the area.
 The best views are during the winter, when the trees are bare of leaves.